6 Common Air Conditioner Smells Answered and How to Repair the Issue

 • Broken fan belt.

-Electrical problems should be inspected right away to prevent a fire.
-If you notice burning plastic when your air conditioner is operating, shut it off and contact us at 281-231-8768 immediately.
+Electrical malfunctions should be checked right away to avoid a fire.
+If you notice burning plastic when your air conditioner is on, switch it off and reach us at 281-231-8768 right away.

 6. Air Conditioner Smells Like Cat Pee

-An overpowering ammonia odor means there might be mold growing in your air conditioner or ductwork.
-The smell isn’t the mold itself, but the mycotoxins that mold makes.
+An overpowering ammonia odor means there may be mold present inside your air conditioner or ductwork.
+The smell isn’t the mold itself, but the mycotoxins that mold produces.

 Mycotoxins are hazardous to your well-being.
-That’s why it’s important to have a pro like JTech Mechanical look at your air conditioner and ductwork and clean it when necessary.
+That’s why you should have a specialist like JTech Mechanical examine your air conditioner and ductwork and clean it when recommended.

-Our Specialists Can Take Care of Odd Air Conditioner Smells Fast
+Our Specialists Can Eliminate Unpleasant Air Conditioner Smells Fast.

-You deserve to be cozy in your home and shouldn’t have an air conditioner that smells bad.
-When you are seeking relief from your stinky air conditioner, contact us at 281-231-8768.
-We’ll figure out the issue quickly and resolve it at a competitive.
+You deserve to be comfortable in your home and shouldn’t have an air conditioner that smells bad.
+When you need relief from your smelly air conditioner, contact us at 281-231-8768.
+We’ll diagnose the problem quickly and resolve it at a fair price.